activeprospect/moment-range-split/.github/PULL_REQUEST_TEMPLATE.md

 - [ ]  This branch has been rebased off master to be current.

 ### Tracking
-- [ ]  Issue from Clubhouse has a link to this pull request.
+- [ ]  Issue from Shortcut has a link to this pull request.
-- [ ]  This PR has a link to the issue in Clubhouse.
+- [ ]  This PR has a link to the issue in Shortcut.

 ### QA
 - [ ]  This branch has been deployed to staging and tested.